Back to blog

 SecurityNext.jsNginxDevOpsPerformanceStatic Site

-💥 My server logs are currently being hammered by thousands of vulnerability scans a day, but the CPU load hasn't budged.
+💥 My server logs are currently being hammered by thousands of vulnerability scans a day, but the CPU load has not budged.

 I see endless requests probing for common exploits: